nayanemaria/Laravel-React.js-Social-Feed/README.md

 "composer install"

-## Passo 4: Configurar variáveis de ambiente do Laravel

-Renomeie o arquivo .env.example para .env.
-Em seguida, abra o arquivo .env e configure as variáveis de ambiente necessárias, como as configurações do banco de dados.

-## Passo 5: Executar migrações do Laravel
+## Passo 4: Executar migrações do Laravel

 Execute as migrações do Laravel para criar as tabelas no banco de dados: